rdevans87/Flare/README.md

 ## PROJECT NAME

+...
+FLARE: We’re more than just a Retail Store.
+Sign up today and find Help that fits your style!
+Stop in and Save at any of our secure locations.
+Don’t wait.
+Shop now!
-FLARE: A discreet resource for vitcims of Domestic Violence to find help.
+//Discreet Website for victims of Domestic Violene\\

 ## USER STORY